wolfSSL/wolfProvider/README.md

 ## Purpose

-The `wics` branch serves as a **storage and publishing branch** for generated WICS (WolfSSL Integrated Cryptographic System) artifacts produced by the wolfProvider CI pipelines.
+The `wics` branch serves as a **storage and publishing branch** for generated `.wic` Disk Images produced by the wolfProvider CI pipelines.
 These artifacts are automatically uploaded here for testing, validation, and distribution workflows.

 ## Usage